Best Temperature to Smoke Turkey (For a Juicy Delicious Turkey)

 Safety

-This temperature is hot enough to get the meat past the danger zone (as long as you don’t cook a turkey over 14lbs) If you need to cook for a larger crowd I recommend cooking two smaller turkeys rather than one large one.
+This temperature is hot enough to get the meat past the danger zone quickly, as long as you don’t cook a turkey over 14 pounds.
+If you need to cook for a larger crowd, I recommend cooking two smaller turkeys rather than one massive bird.
+This way, there’s no nasty surprise when you start carving – everything will be perfectly cooked and safe to eat.

-Fruit wood is my favorite wood to smoke a turkey, nothing says Thanksgiving than the aroma of apple wood chips smouldering over a stuffed bird.
+Fruit wood is my favorite wood to smoke a turkey – nothing says Thanksgiving like the aroma of apple wood chips smoldering over a stuffed bird.
+That sweet, mild smoke pairs perfectly with turkey’s natural flavors without overpowering them.

 Setting & Monitoring the Temp of 275°F?